mewza/xover/README.md

-As the description says, the xoverT is a simple dsp code that implements very accurate multiband crossover utilizing SVF filters (up to 4 bands in this example but could be extended to any number of bands) utilizing C++ templates and therefore supports SIMD intrinsict vector construct.
+As the description says, xoverT is a templated C++ class that implements a multiband crossover utilizing SVF filters (see below) and up to 4 bands are supported.
+Because it is templated C++ class it supports SIMD intrinsict vector construct.

 For information on SVF (state variable filters) go to this site: http://www.cytomic.com/files/dsp/SvfLinearTrapOptimised2.pdf